implexa/implexa/memory-bank/activeContext.md

 - Created comprehensive development environment setup documentation for Windows, macOS, and Linux
 - Created detailed CI/CD setup guide for GitHub Actions
 - Created .gitignore file for the project
+- Implemented Git Backend Manager in Rust with the following components:
+  - Main GitBackendManager with configuration and error handling
+  - Repository Manager for repository initialization and configuration
+  - Operation Handler for Git operations (commit, branch, merge, tag)
+  - LFS Manager for Git-LFS operations
+  - Hook Manager for Git hooks and workflow automation
+  - Conflict Resolver for handling merge conflicts
+  - Auth Provider for Git authentication and credentials
+- Made architectural decision to switch from mod.rs pattern to filename-as-module pattern for Rust code organization
+- Created detailed Rust module refactoring guide to implement the module pattern change
+- Established comprehensive coding standards for Rust, TypeScript/JavaScript, and CSS

 ## Current Phase
 Phase 1 (Core Infrastructure): Git backend, metadata storage, basic UI